ychnh/ychnh.github.io/readme.md

+# Change folder structure into 2 separate to be more clean
+# Index page

 # Need some additional processing
 * with multiline $$ $$ (Probs if a sentence starts with $$ or $)
 * Also with it removing \\